USED FERRARI CARS FOR SALE

 1962 Ferrari 250 GTE - Project Car - MAKE AN OFFER

-The cars posted for sale on this page are just a few examples from our inventory of damaged, rebuildable Ferrari and Lamborghini cars.
+The cars posted for sale on this page are just a few examples of our inventory of damaged, rebuildable Ferrari and Lamborghini cars.
 Every car is sold with a title and documents necessary for worldwide export.
 Inspect and purchase these vehicles in-person or buy them online with insured delivery to your front door.
 National and international delivery available to any location.

+Inventory changes daily.
 Listings are subject to prior sales.

 FERRARI BRAND HISTORY